 How to compose an invitation to tender or to request a quotation?

-When it comes to certificates matters things can get really complicated and one can easily takes a product for an other.
-Here are some recommendations to help you get a coherent quote or response to your invitation to tender!Usually, when you compose an invitation to tender you do not mention nor the brand neither the kind of certificate.
+Choosing a certificate can be tricky and it is easy to take one product for an other.
+Here are some indications to get a quotation or a consistent invitation to tender.Usually, when you compose an invitation to tender you do not mention nor the brand neither the kind of certificate.
 But you have to indicate your precise needs by mentionning the following points:

 - Number of authentication factors: